 What can you do when the markets get volatile?

-These insights and suggestions from our Chief Investment Office can help you navigate periodic ups and downs
+These insights and suggestions from our Chief Investment Office (CIO) can help you navigate periodic ups and downs

 IT’S HARD NOT TO PANIC whenever the stock market takes a nosedive.
 In fact, at times of extreme volatility, many investors overreact and bail out of the market altogether, or they engage in what’s called the “ostrich effect” and essentially do nothing.
 While both reactions are understandable — especially during times of heightened volatility — neither one is going to help you make progress toward your long-term goals.